 Projet équestre Goldie is a not-for-profit organization that provides therapeutic riding services for children with physical and mental disabilities, and/or learning difficulties, at the best possible cost for parents.

-It’s a place of socialization and development where, every year, hundreds of children aged 3 to 18 increase their physical and mental health through contact with horses.
+It’s a place of socialization and development where, every year, around fifty children aged 3 to 18 increase their physical and mental health through contact with horses.

 Together, a team of therapists and volunteers develop personalized programs in the form of horseback riding—proven to be an effective aid in the advancement of children with disabilities.

 In short, this is a therapeutic alternative recognized by the health sector as well as various associations that work with the disabled.

 Projet équestre Goldie offers two approaches to therapeutic riding* that aim to improve the physical and mental health of riders.

 The rider, their instructor and a qualified professional such as a physiotherapist will collaborate to establish the desired therapeutic goals and design a custom equestrian program.